 This course covers a more advanced study of the anatomy and physiology of the circulatory system.
 Laboratory sessions are focused on students learning the effective techniques of blood draws through repetition.
 The course covers certification for Phlebotomy and includes the requisite number of sticks and blood draws required for certification and desired by many employers.
+Students will also complete CPR and First Aid training.
 Prerequisite: MC2015